 I’ve racked my brains about what I actually do to conserve my energy because I realised a few days ago that to get well has been almost like having a full time job for the last couple of months – making sure I have energy left for fun whilst also doing everything else that needs to be done – trying to make my illness impact on other peoples life as little as is humanly possible because I don’t want to be a burden.

 Like most people who have a long term illness I don’t want anyone to have the burden of caring for me because I’m a very independent, self sufficient, proud girl and have never relied on anyone (partner, family member, friend) for anything.
 Then I realised that id do anything for anyone and that it made me feel good to help and wondered why id turned down help, and not asked for it, so many times when I desperately needed it.
-The only time I can remember asking for help was when I was 18 with 1 year old baby and I couldn’t cope.
+The only time I can remember asking for help was when I was 18 with a 1 year old baby and I couldn’t cope.
 I had been on my own with him for 6 months.
 I hadn’t had a night out.
 I had no money.
 I just needed a break and I asked my mother-in-law to take him for a few days.
 She said ‘No, you had the baby.
 You’re its mother.
 You must deal with it’.
 She told me many years later she really regretted it and that she realised when she got to know me better how desperate I must have been to ask.
 I was a strong person so being turned down when I asked for help really hurt my pride and made me feel like an idiot.
 I loved her and I guess I must have vowed never to let myself feel like that or open myself up and make myself vulnerable to anyone hurting me like that ever again.
-Maybe I also learned that I got through that time without any help so I knew I could survive anything life chucked at me.
+Maybe I also learned that I got through that time (only just though) without any help so I knew I could survive anything life chucked at me.

 Now, for the first time in my life I do feel that I have people who support me and who will help me if I ask.
 Primarily I’m talking about my lodger who will look out for me and offer help before I even realise I need it.
 He offers to take me to doctors appointments, drops me off and picks me up when I go to meet friends.
 I have recently stopped being defensive and accepted his help when offered because I now can’t believe I used to say ‘No thanks I’m fine!’ then get ill.
 Even more recently I have started asking for help when I need it instead of doing something that I know will make me ill.
 Something in me has changed.
 Probably because of how broken I was mentally and physically by the mental and physical abuse I suffered at the hands of my ex husband some barriers broke down and I now also feel able to ask friends for help.
 My Dad came through for me amazingly when asked a few months ago – of course he always would have but was never asked.